USII-004/getLinkedHackaton/README.md

 # Getlinked pre Hackathon - getlinked UI website design solution

-This is a solution to the [getlinked UI website design challenge on Getlinked pre Hackathon](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
+This is a solution to the [getlinked UI website design challenge on Getlinked pre Hackathon].

 ## Table of contents